ridleytech/blockchain-realestate/README.md

 ### Backend

-- Node.js with Express
+- Node.js with Express for API development
-- MongoDB for database
+- MongoDB with Mongoose for flexible data modeling
-- JWT for authentication
+- JWT for secure authentication
-- Web3.js for smart contract interaction
+- Web3.js and Ethers.js for blockchain interaction
+- Express Validator for request validation
+- Winston for comprehensive logging
+- Rate limiting and security middleware
+- API documentation with Swagger/OpenAPI

 ### Blockchain

-- Ethereum smart contracts (Solidity)
+- Ethereum smart contracts written in Solidity
+- FractionalToken (ERC-20) for property shares
+- PropertyNFT (ERC-721) for unique property representation
-- FractionalToken & PropertyNFT contracts
+- OpenZeppelin contracts for security and standards compliance
-- Truffle for development and testing
+- Truffle Suite for development and testing
-- Ganache for local blockchain
+- Ganache for local blockchain development
+- Smart contract events for real-time updates
+- Gas optimization for cost-effective transactions

 ## 🚀 Getting Started